-I would very much like to thank Dr. Dan Russell and Melissa Wandrisco for being the primary authors of this handbook.
+I would very much like to thank Melissa Wandrisco, Lydia Olsen, and Dr. Daniel Russell for their efforts to produce this handbook.
 They, and I, intend for this to be a go-to resource when charting your way to achieve an academic degree in the Graduate Program in Acoustics.